 My name is Nik Papageorgiou.
 Yes, that’s Greek, and so is half my genotype.

-Back in the days of yore, I used to be a cell biologist with a PhD in neurodegeneration (that’s Alzheimer’s etc).
-I ran the whole gamut of the academic track (degree-postgrad-PhD-postdoc-despair), and now I work in science communications at EPFL.
+Back in the days of yore, I used to be a cell biologist with a PhD in neurodegeneration (think Alzheimer’s etc).
+I ran the gamut of academia (degree-postgrad-PhD-postdoc-despair), and now I work in science communications at EPFL.
 I love science, but I lament the current state of the scientific business.

 I also write fiction.
 Some of my short stories have featured on Lablit.com, and my first novel, Lazarus, was published in 2012 (Amazon | Smashwords).
 One day, sighed many a novelist, there will be more.